fjsousa/afinar/README.md

     ...
 ```

-Then after some preprocessing magic, this is the end result:
+Then after some post-processing magic, this is the end result:

 ```clojure
 ["t/A"